Inside the mind of a dental CEO: the real crisis in dentistry isn’t the work — it’s everything around it

 Imagine a dental practice where:

 This is not hypothetical.
-These capabilities are already in use through dental AI platforms, such as VideaAI, where intelligent assistants automate repetitive and time-consuming tasks.
+These capabilities are already in use through dental AI platforms, such as Videa, where intelligent assistants automate repetitive and time-consuming tasks.

 From Three People per Operatory to Two